bvaughn/react-virtualized/docs/CellMeasurer.md

 ```

 The [default caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/defaultCellSizeCache.js) is exported as `defaultCellMeasurerCellSizeCache` should you wish to decorate it.
-You can also use [an alternative caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/uniformSizeCellSizeCache.js) for lists with a uniform (yet unknown) row height, exported as `uniformSizeCellMeasurerCellSizeCache`.
+You can also pass `uniformRowHeight` and/or `uniformColumnWidth` named parameters to the constructor for lists with a uniform (yet unknown) cell sizes.

+An [id-based caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/idCellSizeCache.js) is also available for data that may be sorted.
+This strategy maps data ids to cell sizes rathe than index so that the sorting order of the data does not invalidate sizes.

 ### Examples